Ming233/HTML-CSS-JS/Selector-Restaurant-Practice/README.md

 CSS Diner

 This is a CSS Selector practice game.
+Try your best!!!